When it’s chilly outside, the best thing you can do is break out your go-to dutch-oven chili recipe and let it simmer slowly by your campfire.

 - Chop red onion, bell pepper and jalapeno.
 Put into resealable plastic bag.

 - Chop garlic.
-Put into separate plastic bag.
+Put into a separate plastic bag.

 - Put all spices into a separate plastic bag.